 The first and most obvious is the potential rental income opportunities.
 Although average Airbnb-style incomes sit at around £3,100 per year in the UK, depending on the location and size of your property, you could stand to earn a lot more.

-Airbnb is also considered a business rather than typical Buy to Let, so is outside of the usual tax rules that apply.
+Airbnb is also considered a business rather than a typical Buy to Let, so it is outside the usual tax rules.
 This means the mortgage interest can be offset, leaving you with more money in your pocket.

 You may also be able to deduct tax from the mortgage payments you make on your Airbnb property, as well as cleaning costs, rental commissions, and insurance payments.